I’ve really started to notice something lately…

 salt and pepper

-In a large bowl, mix together the almond flour, tapioca flour, coconut flour, garlic powder, green onions, cayenne, and baking soda.
-In a small bowl, whisk together the eggs, coconut milk, the remaining ¼ cup buffalo sauce and melted butter.
+In a large bowl, mix together the almond flour, tapioca flour, coconut flour, garlic powder, cayenne, and baking soda.
+In a small bowl, whisk together the eggs, coconut milk, hot sauce and melted butter.
 Slowly add the wet ingredients to the dry ingredients, stirring to combine.
-Stir half of the buffalo chicken into the batter.
+Stir the chicken and green onions into the batter.

 Brush some melted butter onto the top and bottom of the waffle iron and pour about a heaping ½ cup of the batter onto the bottom of the waffle iron (I leave about an inch of space all around the edge of the waffle maker, just filling in the center portion, but your waffle maker may be different!).
 Close lid and cook according to your waffle maker’s instructions until done and lightly browned (usually until the steam stops).
 Repeat with the remaining batter until all the waffles have been made.

-Serve waffles with the remaining buffalo chicken, hot sauce, and green onions!
-Blue cheese if you’re feeling frisky.
+Serve waffles with extra hot sauce and blue cheese if you’re feeling frisky.
+Yolky eggs are perfect additions as well.
 I can’t stop munching on these cold, but they also reheat great in a toaster!